top of page

 Search

-Transient Empathy… What’s really hard about fertility struggles is this: people can empathise deeply with you — but only for as long as they’re still living in that pain themselves.
+Understanding Transient Empathy What’s really hard about fertility struggles is this: people can empathise deeply with you — but only for as long as they’re still living in that pain themselves.
 Then they get their happy ending, move to the “other side,” and suddenly you’re no longer in the club.
 You’re still carrying the weight, but the people who once stood beside you have stepped into a new chapter that you’re not part of.
-Of course you’re happy for them.
-Of course you want to support
+Of course, you’re happy for them.
+Of course, you w

 The Week That Reminded Me There’s More to Life Than Expectations